Faye McMillan

-Faye Beverley McMillan AM (born 24 March 1971) is a Wiradjuri yin (woman) from Trance.
-She is an Australian academic and pharmacist known for her work on improving Indigenous healthcare.
+Faye Beverley McMillan AM (born 24 March 1971) is an Australian academic and pharmacist known for her work on improving Indigenous healthcare.
+In 2023 she was awarded the Australian Harkness Fellowship in Health Care Policy and Practice.
 She is a Senior Atlantic Fellow for Social Equity (Atlantic Institute), as well as being a Senior Fellow with Advance HE.
 She is a founding member of Indigenous Allied Health Australia (IAHA) and was a board member of IAHA from 2009-2017 (and chairperson from 2010-2016).
-She joined UNSW at the start of March 2021 with over 20 years of experience in the Higher Education Sector and over 30 years in the health sector.
+She joined UTS in 2022 with over 20 years of experience in the Higher Education Sector and over 30 years in the health sector.

 Early life, education, and qualifications

 McMillan is Wiradjuri and was born in Bowral, New South Wales.
 She grew up in Trangie, New South Wales.
 She graduated from Charles Sturt University with a Bachelor of Pharmacy in 2001, and completed her pre-registration year at Wagga Wagga.